winkingcatstudios/stegastamp/README.md

 # stegastamp
-A steganography and time stamp solution to authenticate digital artwork authorship
+A steganography and time stamping solution to authenticate digital artwork authorship